gregdan3/gregdan3.github.io/pages/toki-pona/sona/mi-sina.md

 a sentence is much easier when you're experiencing what it describes.

 A helpful strategy for understanding a sentence with less context is to consider how reasonable it is.
-For example, `mi moku` is able to mean "we are food", but it is more likely that `mi` is just the speaker, and `moku` is "eat".
+For example, [mi moku]{.tokipona} is able to mean "we are food", but it is more likely that [mi]{.tokipona} is just the speaker, and [moku]{.tokipona} is "eat".
 You can use this thinking to reason about sentences in the future.

 #### Hello and Goodbye

-As in one of the examples, which is _not_ a sentence, you can say `toki` on its own to mean "hello!"
+As in one of the examples, which is _not_ a sentence, you can say [toki]{.tokipona} on its own to mean "hello!"

-Another one of the examples is a sentence, and is the most common way to say goodbye: `mi tawa`, "I am leaving!"
+Another one of the examples is a sentence, and is the most common way to say goodbye: [mi tawa]{.tokipona}, "I am leaving!"

 ---